 Suicide is a problem that affects people of all ages and economic levels, and is recognised by the WHO as a significant public health problem.
 Among other causes it is one of the major causes of death.
 Of the one million cases of suicides reported the world over in the year 2000, over one lakh were in India.
 This may be low as a proportion of our population.
 But we have to note that a suicide was attempted every 7.6 minutes in 1989, today it occurs every five minutes.
 With a suicide being committed every fifth minute and about 15 attempts being made for every suicide committed, India faces a major crisis.
 All these failed attempts of suicide are admitted in the public hospitals.
-According to the National Crime Records Bureau (NCRB). the number of cases of suicide has been rising steadily.
+According to the National Crime Records Bureau (NCRB), the number of cases of suicide has been rising steadily.
 From 40,245 cases in 1981, the number more than doubled to 84,244 in 1993, and reached 1,08,593 in the year 2000 [NCRB 2000].

 The overall male: female ratio of suicide victims for 2000 was 61:39.
 However, the proportion of suicide victims was almost even, i e, 51:49.
 Youths (15-29 years) and middle-aged people (30-44 years) were the prime groups attempting suicide.
 Of the total suicide victims, around 35.6 per cent were youths in the age group of 15-29 years and 33.8 per cent were middle-aged persons in the age group between 30-44 years.
 Housewives (22,205) accounted for 42.2 per cent of the total female victims committing suicide.
 They constituted nearly 20 per cent of the total victims.
 Of these housewives 46 per cent were in their prime youth (15-29 years).
 69.0 per cent of the suicide victims were married while 21.9 per cent of these were unmarried.
 Nearly 26 per cent suicide victims were each illiterate or educated up to primary level, while 23 per cent of them had middle level education and only 2 per cent were graduates or postgraduates.
 Although more women than men attempt suicide, more men than women actually succumb.
 All these facts point out those women in 15-44 age group, married, uneducated are the most at risk of suicide.
-In the Global Burden of Disease, it is estimated that depression will become the second most important cause of disease burden in the world by the year 2020.
-Women in developed and developing countries alike are almost twice as likely as men to experience depression.
-Two other leading causes of disease burden estimated for the year 2020, namely violence and self inflicted injuries, have special relevance for women's mental health.
-(Women's mental health - WHO 2000)
+Our experience at Dilaasa confirmed these statistics.
+For us the statistics did not remain just numbers.
+We were awakened to the human pain suffered by women through their narrations.
+It helped us to make connections between domestic violence and the phenomenon of suicide/attempted suicide, as women narrated their individual pain.